WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 There are numerous articles on the internet that demonstrate how to avoid plugins by adding a code snippet instead.

-The goal of these articles is not to discourage the use of plugins, but rather to show you how to learn to code.
+The goal of these articles is not to discourage plugins’ use but to show you how to learn to code.
 There are three ways to add code snippets to your website.
 You can add custom code snippets to your functions.php file, a site-specific plugin, or a plugin.

 Adding code snippets to your website has the same performance impact as a standalone plugin, regardless of the mechanism you use.